Endoscopic Retrograde Cholangiopancreatography (ERCP)

 What happens to me in the Endoscopy Department?

-To keep your mouth open, a plastic mouth guard will be placed between your teeth.
-A fine plastic tube will rest by your nostrils to give you some extra oxygen.
-Sometimes diathermy (gently cutting with an electrically heated wire) will be used.
+A mouth guard keeps your mouth open.
+Sometimes diathermy (gently cutting with an electrically heated wire) will be used internally in the gut.
 A special pad will be placed on your leg for safety.
-The test usually takes 30 minutes.

 Do I need sedation?